Planting tips for vegetable seeds and starts

 Transplanting Smaller Vegetable Starts or Tray Packs

 1. Work up the soil where the plants will go.
-I use this claw tool to create wide rows of good soil.
+I use a claw tool to create wide rows of good soil.
 Again, I amend it with generous scoops of compost and a little fertilizer.

 2. Gently break apart the plants.
 It may feel strange to rip apart the roots, but as long as they have a little root ball, they should be happy in their new home.
 Using your hand or a small trowel, create a small hole for the plant.